camunda-community-hub/zeebe-client-node-js/README.md

 ### Client-side gRPC retry in ZBClient

-If a gRPC command method fails in the ZBClient - such as `ZBClient.deployWorkflow` or `ZBClient.topology()`, the underlying gRPC library will throw an exception.
+If a gRPC command method fails in the ZBClient - such as `ZBClient.deployProcess` or `ZBClient.topology()`, the underlying gRPC library will throw an exception.

 If no workers have been started, this can be fatal to the process if it is not handled by the application logic.
 This is especially an issue when a worker container starts before the Zeebe gRPC gateway is available to service requests, and can be inconsistent as this is a race condition.

 To mitigate against this, the Node client implements some client-side gRPC operation retry logic by default.
 This can be configured, including disabled, via configuration in the client constructor.

 -   Operations retry, but only for [gRPC error codes 8 and 14](https://github.com/grpc/grpc/blob/master/doc/statuscodes.md) - indicating resource exhaustion (8) or transient network failure (14).
 Resource exhaustion occurs when the broker starts backpressure due to latency because of load.
 Network failure can be caused by passing in an unresolvable gateway address (`14: DNS Resolution failed`), or by the gateway not being ready yet (`14: UNAVAILABLE: failed to connect to all addresses`).
--   Operations that fail for other reasons, such as deploying an invalid bpmn file or cancelling a workflow that does not exist, do not retry.
+-   Operations that fail for other reasons, such as deploying an invalid bpmn file or cancelling a process that does not exist, do not retry.
 -   Retry is enabled by default, and can be disabled by passing { retry: false } to the client constructor.
 -   Values for `retry`, `maxRetries` and `maxRetryTimeout` can be configured via the environment variables `ZEEBE_CLIENT_RETRY`, `ZEEBE_CLIENT_MAX_RETRIES` and `ZEEBE_CLIENT_MAX_RETRY_TIMEOUT` respectively.
 -   `maxRetries` and `maxRetryTimeout` are also configurable through the constructor options, or through environment variables.
 By default, if not supplied, the values are: